 So, what exactly is happening in the brain when you choose to forgive?

-Research shows that the pre-frontal cortex can inhibit the revenge-seeking motives generated by the brain’s reward centres (Billingsley and Losin).
+Research shows that the pre-frontal cortex can inhibit the revenge-seeking motives generated by the brain’s reward centers (Billingsley and Losin).
 If forgiveness activates the pre-frontal cortex, then forgiveness is a choice.

 When you say, “I can’t forgive” what you are saying is “I chose not to forgive.
 I want to hold on to this.
 I am willing to risk my physical, cognitive and emotional health for a non-existent reward at a later date.”